Château de Bois-Briand

 Château de Bois-Briand is a château located in Nantes, France.
 In 2008, the estate was listed as a "Monument National" by French Minister of Culture.
 This label was attributed thanks to three main considerations: the inspiring history of some landlords, the permanence of a consensual social life and the translation of this harmony into various gardens, buildings and botanical creations.

 The original castle was named Bois-Briant, Bois-Brient and Bois-Brillant.
 These names referred to a wood enlightened by sun because it was (still is) facing South.

-The medieval castle became a "château" when it was sold by Charette family to Le Meneust des Treilles family, in 1699.
+The medieval castle became a "château" when it was sold by the Charette family to Le Meneust des Treilles family, in 1699.

-The medieval defensive "castle" transformed itself into a "maison de plaisance" where pleasure was associated to economic productions (wine and dry fruits for sailors).
+The medieval defensive "castle" transformed itself into a "maison de plaisance" where pleasure was associated with economic productions (wine and dry fruits for sailors).
 Such "châteaux", designed for pleasure were named "Folies" in "Pays de Nantes".
-In other parts of France, the term "Folies" was used mainly to designate monumental ornements in 18th century parks: false ruins (pyramids, obelisks), grottos, love-temples, friendship-temples and "laiteries".
+In other parts of France, the term "Folies" was used mainly to designate monumental ornaments in 18th century parks: false ruins (pyramids, obelisks), grottos, love-temples, friendship-temples and "laiteries".

 The street that led to the castle was named Avenue de Bois-Briant.
 Since its acquisition by the city of Nantes, Avenue du Bois-Briant became « rue du Bois-Briand ».

 19th century - Bois-Briand and USA

-At the beginning of the 19th century, Bois-Briand becomes a shelter for a family of planters from West-Indies and Louisiana (Laure Gaigneron de Marolles was born in Elisabeth Town, New-Jersey, in 1801); Felix Cossin de Chourses, pirat (corsair) and slave trader buys Bois-Briand then transmit it to his daughter.
-His grandson marries an American-born princess Murat.
+At the beginning of the 19th century, Bois-Briand becomes a shelter for a family of planters from the West-Indies and Louisiana (Laure Gaigneron de Marolles was born in Elisabeth Town, New-Jersey, in 1801); Felix Cossin de Chourses, pirate (corsair) and slave trader buys Bois-Briand then transmit it to his daughter.
+His grandson marries American-born princess Murat.
 His granddaughter gives birth to one of the inventors of automobile (Marquis de Dion).